Council of Independent Colleges Tuition Exchange Program

 - Institutional aid will be applied next, including but not limited to academic scholarships, need-based grants, athletic aid, music or other performance scholarships, and the matching portion of a church grant.

-- Tuition remission will then be awarded to bring the total aid package to 100% or 50% of tuition, in accordance with the appropriate staff benefit.
+- Tuition Exchange will then be awarded to bring the total aid package to 100% of tuition.

-- Outside scholarships, including church grants, will be applied after the tuition remission award.
+- Outside scholarships, including church scholarships, may be applied after the Tuition Exchange award.